 To write a positioning statement, start with a positioning statement template.
 Then, determine what type of positioning statement you’re developing based on your brand (B2B, B2C, nonprofit, etc.).
 Use this information to assess your target audience, your category, and the value you offer consumers.

 Streamline your marketing strategy with monday.com’s positioning statement template

 Developing a strong positioning statement for your brand may seem challenging.
-But with a carefully thought-out template, you can develop a polished positioning statement that helps you make smart branding decisions.
+But with a carefully thought-out template, you can develop a polished positioning statement that helps you make smart branding decisions and achieve your goals.